msh-shf/phone-book-api/README.md

 # Phone Book API (phone-book-api)

-This is a RESTful API based on Symfony `6.1` that serves the following actions to use by frontend phone-book-ui project:
+This is a RESTful API based on Symfony `6.1` with `JWT` authentication strategy that serves the following actions to use by frontend phone-book-ui project:

 ## Supported actions in `phone-book-api`